Tetrahexyldecyl Ascorbate: The Best Vitamin C For Your Skin

 Tetrahexyldecyl Ascorbate: The Bottom Line

-Tetrahexyldecyl Ascorbate is one of the most exciting and promising vitamin C forms in skin care.
-Its unique stable nature and greater ability to penetrate the skin, compared to other forms of vitamin C (including L-Ascorbic Acid), means it can effectively deliver on its promises.
-Tetrahexyldecyl ascorbate helps to protect skin from environmental stressors, minimizes the appearance of dark spots and uneven skin tone, reduces the look of fine lines and wrinkles and helps brighten the look of skin — a win-win… win.
+Tetrahexyldecyl Ascorbate is one of the most exciting and promising vitamin C forms in skincare.
+Its stability and greater ability to penetrate the skin, compared to other forms of vitamin C (including L-Ascorbic Acid), means it can effectively deliver on all of the skin benefits of vitamin C.

 Shop Featured Products